ym-han/ymp/pages/teaching.md

 __Instructor of Record__

-* Healthcare Ethics and The Ethics of Technology (Intensive one-week summer course for high school students)
+* Introduction to Moral Philosophy, Summer 2019 (Co-instructed this college-level course with Matthew Schrepfer; students included both high-school students and Brown University undergraduates)

->I will also be teaching an Ethics of Technology course for high school students this summer, along with a college-level Introduction to Moral Philosophy course (the students will comprise both undergraduates and high school students).
+* Healthcare Ethics and The Ethics of Technology, Summer 2018 (Intensive one-week summer course for high school students)

 __Teaching Assistant__